 In another sense we can speak of the teacher as a moral efficient cause of teaching.
 A moral cause produces the effect through example, persuasion, threat, command, etc. To anyone who has taught the role of the teacher as moral cause is more obvious.
 However, as a moral cause the teacher can urge the pupil to go to the library and read books so that he will gain knowledge.
 This is the case on the university level.
 But it is not the role of the teacher in the teaching-learning situation we are discussing here.
 It is much more than mere persuasion to attain knowledge.
-This seems to be implied in the words of St. Thomas:
+This seems to be implied in the words of St Thomas:

-8. Hart, op. cit., p.
-211. 9.
-De Verit., XI, 1, ad 12. in the same way and through the same means as nature.
+^{8.} Hart, op. cit., p.
+211.

+^{9.} De Verit., XI, 1, ad 12.

+In effects which are produced by nature and art, art operates in the same way and through the same means as nature.
 For, as nature heals one who is suffering from cold by warming him, so also does the doctor.
 Hence, art is said to imitate nature.
 A similar thing takes place in acquiring knowledge.
 For the teacher leads the pupil to knowledge of things he does not know in the same way that one directs himself through the process of discovering something he does not know.10